 These loans to Volkswagen Group companies, other participating interests and third parties are loans with a remaining term of more than one year.
-Receivables disclosed under financial fixed assets are recognised initially at fair value of the amount owed.
-These receivables are subsequently measured at amortised cost.
-The main rule is that amortised cost equals the carrying amount of the asset net of any repayments on the principal and plus, or net of, the accumulated amortisation, calculated using the effective interest method, of the difference between the amount upon initial recognition (including transaction costs) and the repayments.
-Straight-line amortisation in determining amortised cost is allowed as an alternative if straight-line amortisation does not lead to significant discrepancies with the effective interest method.
-If loans are issued at a discount or premium, the discount or premium is recognised through profit or loss over the maturities of the loans using the effective interest method.
-Also transaction costs are included in the initial valuation and recognised in profit or loss as part of the effective interest method.
-Impairment losses are deducted from amortised cost and expensed in the income statement.
+Receivables disclosed under financial fixed assets are recognized initially at fair value of the amount owed.
+These receivables are subsequently measured at amortized cost.
+The main rule is that amortized cost equals the carrying amount of the asset net of any repayments on the principal and plus, or net of, the accumulated amortization, calculated using the effective interest method, of the difference between the amount upon initial recognition (including transaction costs) and the repayments.
+Straight-line amortization in determining amortized cost is allowed as an alternative if straight-line amortization does not lead to significant discrepancies with the effective interest method.
+If loans are issued at a discount or premium, the discount or premium is recognized through profit or loss over the maturities of the loans using the effective interest method.
+In addition, transaction costs are included in the initial valuation and recognized in profit or loss as part of the effective interest method.
+Impairment losses are deducted from amortized cost and expensed in the income statement.